weichow23/weichow23.github.io/_pages/about.md

 I'm an undergraduate student in Zhejiang University.

-My research focuses on enhancing the physical perception capabilities of Vision-Language Models (VLMs) to enable their effective operation as intelligent embodied agents in the physical world.
+My goal is to enhance the physical perception capabilities of Vision-Language Models (VLMs) to enable their effective operation as intelligent embodied agents in the physical world.
 Additionally, I am interested in physics-adherent generation.